nahtedetihw/nahtedetihw.github.io/assets/com.nahtedetihw.nobuttonswhenplaying/description.md

 ### NoButtonsWhenPlaying was only tested to work on iOS 13.

 ** The Quick Actions are the buttons on the Lockscreen for Camera or Flashlight.
 NoButtonsWhenPlaying removes the buttons when Music is playing and adds them back when Music is not playing.
-This was a tweak request on my Discord channel, if you aren't a part of that here is the link: [**Discord**](https://discord.gg/64kVRNzKnF) **
+This was a tweak request on my Discord channel, if you aren't a part of that, here is the link: [https://discord.gg/64kVRNzKnF](https://discord.gg/64kVRNzKnF) **

 ### Source Code